 If you have been accused of violating Nevada age of consent laws, call Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673) for a free meeting.
 We will discuss how they may be able to persuade prosecutors to reduce your charges or even drop them altogether so your criminal record stays clean.

 Arrested in California?
-Go to our article on the California age of consent and statutory rape laws.
+Go to our article on the California age of consent and statutory rape laws (Penal Code 261.5 PC) and California age of consent laws.

 Arrested in Colorado?
 Go to our article about the Colorado age of consent and statutory rape laws.